 We make it easy to raise $150 with our online fundraising system!
 You make your own page, email it out to friends and family, and then watch the money roll in.
 We also have lower fundraising requirements for young people (just $75 for ages 3-17, and no fundraising required for ages 2 and under).
 Many people bring in way more than the minimum; and so for those of you that go above and beyond, we show our appreciation by giving you all sorts of awesome prizes!
 In addition to our challenge clubs' perks, the top three fundraisers will receive something special!

-Choose between 80 miles, 50 miles, 30 miles, or 10 miles.
+Choose between 10 miles, 30 miles, 50 miles, or 80 miles.
 Then ride in solidarity with all riders returning on the same path for the rider after-party!
 The route system is essentially one 80 mile loop, going west-southwest, with conveniently placed shortcuts designed to suit all riding levels.
 Each route has at least one rest stop with abundant food and water, and the distance between stops never exceeds 18 miles.
-Navigating is easier than ever with our new digital smart-phone map and we will have back-up paper folding maps available.
+Routes will be clearly marked but we also provide back-up paper maps and a digital smart-phone map.
+GPX routes will be available a few weeks before the event.
 And as always, these roads will offer some of the most amazing cycling you'll find anywhere in Eastern Mass!

 All rides start and end in the SW Corridor park in front of the Stony Brook T Stop, near the corner of Boylston and Lamartine St. Routes are subject to change and final GPX data will be available in June.